 - Your baby is eating too much solid food.
-Keep in mind that while it’s fine to start introducing solid food when your baby is about 6 months old, breastmilk or formula should still be the primary source of nutrition for your baby’s first year.
+Keep in mind that while it’s fine to start introducing solid food when your baby is about 6 months old (with doctor’s approval), breastmilk or formula should still be the primary source of nutrition for your baby’s first year.
 Why?
-Because breastmilk and formula is calorie-rich and nutrient-packed, compared to solid food, which is actually fairly light on calories.
+Because breastmilk and formula are calorie-rich and nutrient-packed, compared to solid food, which is actually fairly light on calories.
 If your baby is taking in too much solid food, and not enough breastmilk or formula, he may be making up for some of those lost calories by feeding at night.
 To solve this, simply cut back on the solids and add in one or two more breastmilk or formula feeds.

 - Your baby is a distracted daytime eater.
 Sure, you can feed your baby every 2 hours during the day in an effort to pack in all her calories during daylight hours…but if your distractible little eater is too preoccupied with what’s happening around her to actually each much, odds are she will continue to wake at night to feed.
 You can work on this by feeding your distracted eater in a dim, quiet room; this will minimize the stimuli around her, and help her focus on feeding.

 - Your baby isn’t getting enough breastmilk or formula during the day.
 One of the most common errors parents make when night-weaning is not adjusting how much they offer milk/formula or solid food during the day.
 They mistakenly think baby either doesn’t need additional calories during the day or they believe they will automatically get them.
 But, in some cases, you need to make a concerted effort to increase daytime calories precisely so your baby doesn’t need them during the night.